 Then we’ll look at decluttering our files and applications.

-And finally, once we’ve cleaned up our act, we’ll make sure we’ve got everything backed up, either to the cloud or to a separate drive.
+And finally, once we’ve cleaned up our act, we’ll make sure we’ve got everything backed up, either to The Cloud or to an external disk or drive.

-In the meantime, why not get out those screen wipes and give the screen and keyboard a good wipe down.
-And, if you have a desktop PC, it’s a good idea to put the hoover up to the back of the fan vent and suck out the dust especially if you have pets.
+In the meantime, why not get out some screen wipes and give the screen and keyboard a good wipe down.
+And, if you have a desktop PC or a laptop with a visible vent, it’s a good idea to put the hoover up to the back of the fan vent and suck out the dust especially if you have pets.
 No, seriously.
 One of our computers was constantly overheating.
-When we took the back off to check that all was well with the heatsink we found, to our surprise, an enormous ball of fluff had collected there.
+When we took the back off to check that all was well with the heat-sink we found, to our surprise, an enormous ball of fluff had collected there.
 No wonder it wouldn’t work!
-If you’re confident to open the case (and can do so without invalidating any warranties) it’s well worth giving your computer’s insides a good freshen up with a blast of air from an air canister such as this one on Amazon*.
-No more fluff!

 Although the focus of this will be on Windows systems, many of the techniques and tips will also be relevant for Mac users.
 Where there are differences, I’ll provide separate info in later posts.

 Credits: main image copyright iStock.com/valio84sl

 Are you ready to Spring Clean Your System?
 Don’t want to miss out?
 Make sure you click the green Follow button and subscribe to receive Languedoc 121 Tech tips and news via email.